WWE Universal Championship: Championship belt designs

 In addition to the SmackDown version of the belt, Bray Wyatt also introduced a custom version of the championship for his "Fiend" character on the November 29 episode of SmackDown.
 The custom belt featured The Fiend's face in the place of the center plate.
 The character's phrases "Hurt" and "Heal" were written in red on black leather strips in the place of side plates while the strap of the belt itself was red and black worn leather with red stitching holding it together.
 The character's phrase "Let Me In" was also included.
 Wyatt used both the standard and custom versions of the championship during his first reign (2019–2020); his cheery Firefly Fun House character held the standard blue belt, while his sinister Fiend character held the custom belt.

 Roman Reigns as the Undisputed WWE Universal Champion, which represented both the Universal and WWE Championships.
 He became undisputed champion during his second Universal Championship reign, which was the longest reign for the title at 1,316 days and the fourth longest world championship reign in WWE history.

 After Roman Reigns became the Undisputed WWE Universal Champion at WrestleMania 38 in April 2022, both the Universal Championship and WWE Championship belts were used in tandem to represent the undisputed title, although both titles retained their individual lineages.
 On the June 2, 2023, episode of SmackDown, in celebration of Reigns reaching 1,000 days as Universal Champion, he was presented with a new single title belt to represent the Undisputed WWE Universal Championship.
-It featured the same "Network Logo" design on a black strap, but the WWE logo was encrusted with black gems, it has a textured gold background behind the logo which is part of the metal plate instead of the underlying leather, and the text at the bottom of the plate said "Undisputed Champion"; the side plates remained the same.
+Retaining the "Network Logo" design with the same custom side plates but on a black strap, the WWE logo was now encrusted with black gems, the textured background was made gold and made as part of the metal plate instead of the underlying leather, and the text at the bottom of the plate was changed to "Undisputed Champion".
 Despite this, his manager Paul Heyman had continued to carry around the previous Universal and WWE Championship belts until the end of July.
-On WWE's website, pictures of the previous title belts were still used for the individual title histories of each championship until April 2024 when the Undisputed WWE Universal Championship belt replaced the image for the WWE Championship; the Universal Championship title history remained a picture of the previous blue belt.
+On WWE's website, pictures of the previous title belts were still used for the individual title histories of each championship until April 2024 when the Undisputed Championship belt replaced the image for the WWE Championship; the Universal Championship title history remained a picture of the previous blue belt.
 After the retirement of the Universal Championship, the Undisputed belt would continue to be used for the WWE Championship, which also continued to be referred to as the Undisputed WWE Championship.